Venafi/cert-manager-venafi-demo/README.md

 # Credentials
 Cloud api key and Venafi Platform password are stored in kubernetes secrets (https://kubernetes.io/docs/concepts/configuration/secret/).
 In production you can setup RBAC policies to protect it (https://kubernetes.io/docs/concepts/configuration/secret/#best-practices).
-You can update credentials secrets with 3 ways:
+You can update credentials secrets in 3 ways:

 1. By editing Makefile
     Edit Makefile and change TPPUSER, TPPPASSWORD and CLOUDAPIKEY parameters.